 Each enforcing authority is required to maintain a Contaminated Land Register which must include details of any Remediation Notices (only served once an area has been designated as Statutory Contaminated Land) as well as information about the condition of the land.

-Each enforcing authority is required to maintain a Contaminated Land Register (pdf - 38kb) which must include details of any Remediation Notices (only served once an area has been designated as Statutory Contaminated Land) as well as information about the condition of the land.
+Each enforcing authority is required to maintain a contaminated land register which must include details of any Remediation Notices (only served once an area has been designated as Statutory Contaminated Land) as well as information about the condition of the land.

 Contaminated Land FAQs